 - Stop buying stuff.
 Don't spend your weekend browsing the shops or looking online.

 - Make extra mortgage payments if you have a mortgage.

 - Cut your grocery spending.
 Buy whole ingredients instead of packaged meals.
 Stock up at Costco and Aldi.

 Three years after we first profiled seven Aussies who are working towards early retirement, we caught up with them again to find out how their plans and investments have fared during COVID-19.
-Click here to read a new case study each week.

 Get stories like this in our newsletters.